Already have a Hubbub account? Sign in.

 Create a Hubbub account

-Curated by Namibian and German scholars, film-makers and photographers, the exhibition includes, amongst its extensive collection, a major photographic exhibition by Stephan Zaubitzer, a 90-minute documentary film that revisits the dance styles of the 1950s-80s, 14 listening stations featuring 9 different radio stations, including a selection of over 100-hours of interviews with musicians and contemporary witnesses, and a large collection of archival photographs of bands, record covers and music memorabilia, which profile Namibia’s much under-represented musical subcultures.
+Curated by Namibian scholars and produced in co-production with an international group of artists, filmmakers and photographers, the exhibition showcases an extensive photographic collection, a 120min. video projection that revisits the dance styles of the 1950s-80s, 14 listening stations featuring Namibia’s music legends, a sound installation that explores a selection of over 100-hours of interviews with musicians and contemporary witnesses and a large collection of and record covers and music memorabilia which profile Namibia’s much under-represented musical subcultures.

 For more information about the exhibition, see https://vimeo.com/208461403.